edibotopic/edibotopic-website/content/diary/_index.md

 They are introduced to older scientists who know far more about the relevant facts, who point to yet more facts.

-Then, at some point, the you scientist is asked to discover new facts of their own.
+Then, at some point, the young scientist is asked to discover new facts of their own.

 How?